 How to Make Maple Ginger Cookies

 These cookies mix easily without any extra fuss.
-You’ll need a couple of mixing bowls, a hand or stand mixer, and your trusty baking sheets.
+You’ll need a couple of mixing bowls, a hand mixer or stand mixer, and your trusty baking sheets.
 If you’ve got a 1-tablespoon cookie scoop, get that out, too, to make baking these cookies even simpler and quicker.

 Combine the wet ingredients.
 In a separate bowl, mix the cooled butter and brown sugar with an electric mixer on medium speed until thoroughly combined.
 Add the egg and maple syrup, and mix well.